paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-04-17-after_editorially_alternative_collaborative_online_writing_tools.md

 The editing interface uses the same one as open-sourced by Prose.
 This is a great decision, as Development Seed has created a fantastic editor that provides keyboard shortcuts and fully styled Markdown that is essential in such a tool.

-{% include 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/penflip.png'
+{% render 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/penflip.png'
   caption: 'With no means of annotating edits within a document, editors have to resort to surrounding their comments with square brackets.'
 %}